-Remuneration packages for Executive Directors comprise fixed remuneration and may include short term incentives in the form of cash bonuses or long term incentives in the form of performance rights as per individual contractual agreements.
+Remuneration packages for Executive Directors comprise fixed remuneration and may include short term incentives in the form of cash bonuses or long term incentives through equity plans as per individual contractual agreements.
 Remuneration packages are reviewed by the Remuneration Committee.
 The process consists of a review of Group, individual performance and relevant comparative remuneration externally and internally.

 Non-executive Director remuneration is a fixed annual amount of Director fees, the total of which is within the amount approved by shareholders.
 Performance based cash bonuses or equity based remuneration has previously not been considered appropriate for Non-executive Directors.

-However, in order to reduce the cash drain on the Company, the Board has obtained shareholder approval at the last Annual General Meeting to issue shares in lieu of the part payment of Non-Executive Director fees and Managing Director salary.
-It is the Board's intention to seek an extension of this program at the upcoming Annual General Meeting.
-In spite of the change to the remuneration of Non-executive Directors in this financial year the Company believe it continues to distinguish between the remuneration practices for its Non-executive Directors and the remuneration practices applicable to Executive Directors, the Company therefore complies with Recommendation 8.3 of the Corporate Governance Council.
+The Company believes it distinguishes between the remuneration practices for its Non-executive Directors and the remuneration practices applicable to Executive Directors and therefore that it complies with Recommendation 8.3 of the Corporate Governance Council.
 A full outline of the remuneration policy is set out in the Remuneration Report of the Group's Annual Report.